Archie-M96/offensive-security-labs/README.md

 # Offensive Security & Penetration Testing Labs

-This repository documents hands-on security research conducted in isolated VirtualBox environments.
-The focus is on understanding attacker methodologies to build more resilient, "Secure by Design" systems.

-## 🛡️ Featured Research & Exploitation
+## Why I Built This
+I wanted to understand attacker methodology directly, not just read about it.
+Building more resilient, secure-by-design systems starts with knowing exactly how they get broken.
+All labs run in isolated VirtualBox environments.

+## What I Did

 ### 1. Web Application Vulnerability Research (AltoroMutual Clone)
-- **Objective:** Reproduced an offline banking portal to demonstrate **SQL Injection (SQLi)** and **Reflected XSS**.
+- Reproduced an offline banking portal to demonstrate SQL Injection and Reflected XSS.
-- **Impact:** Successfully bypassed authentication via boolean tautology (`' OR '1'='1'`) and executed arbitrary JavaScript via DOM manipulation.
+- Bypassed authentication via a boolean tautology (`' OR '1'='1'`) and executed arbitrary JavaScript through DOM manipulation.
-- **Defense focus:** Documented the necessity of parameterized queries and HTML entity encoding.
+- Documented the fix: parameterized queries and HTML entity encoding.

 ### 2. Network Reconnaissance & Firewall Mapping
-- **Tooling:** Nmap (SYN, TCP, UDP, and ACK scans).
-- **Key Insight:** Used ACK scanning to map out firewall rulesets by analyzing RST packet responses from the target kernel.
+- Used Nmap (SYN, TCP, UDP, ACK scans) to map firewall rulesets by analyzing RST packet responses from the target kernel.

 ### 3. Denial of Service (DoS) Analysis
-- **Attack Vector:** TCP SYN Flood utilizing `hping3`.
-- **Metrics:** Analyzed system degradation via `top`, observing a 20.9% spike in software interrupts (si), indicating kernel-level resource exhaustion.
+- Ran a TCP SYN Flood via `hping3` and measured system degradation with `top`, observing a 20.9% spike in software interrupts (si), a clear sign of kernel-level resource exhaustion.

 ### 4. Privilege Escalation & Trojan Delivery
-- **Mechanism:** Engineered a Bash-based destructive payload disguised as a system update utility.
-- **Execution:** Successfully bypassed standard user restrictions via custom `/etc/sudoers.d/` configurations to achieve root-level file system deletion.
+- Engineered a Bash-based destructive payload disguised as a system update utility, bypassing standard user restrictions via a custom `/etc/sudoers.d/` entry to reach root-level file deletion.

+## What I'd Do Next
+I'd like to add detection-side coverage next: writing the Snort/Suricata rules that would have caught each of these attacks, so this repo proves both the offense and the corresponding defense.